MichelBarnett/Test/iot-hub-device-sdk-c-intro.md

 ### Uninitializing the library

-When you’re done sending data and receiving notifications, you can uninitialize the IoT library:
+When you’re done sending data and receiving message, you can uninitialize the IoT library:

 ```
         DESTROY_MODEL_INSTANCE(myWeather);